GianmarcoDonnesi/MaskTune-Mitigating-Spurious-Correlations-by-Forcing-to-Explore/README.md

 <h1>MaskTune: Mitigating Spurious Correlations by Forcing to Explore</h1>
 This repository hosts the code developed for the Neural Networks exam project.
-The task, based on reworking the solution proposed in the original paper titled `**MaskTune: Mitigating Spurious Correlations by Forcing to Explore**`, focused on exploring and implementing techniques to reduce the impact of false correlations in deep learning architectures.
+The task, based on reworking the solution proposed in the original paper titled `<i>MaskTune: Mitigating Spurious Correlations by Forcing to Explore</i>`, focused on exploring and implementing techniques to reduce the impact of false correlations in deep learning architectures.

 <br>
 </br>